HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         Even though you can create an infinite amount of DIDs, DAC operations usually only require specifying one.
-Hence, you have to either create a DID or use a previously created one.
+Hence, you have to either create a DID or use one that was previously created.
         <p>
-            In order to create a DID, you need to initialize the <code>Crypto</code> plugin from the SDK, which enabled the previously created vault to handle your DIDs.
+            In order to create a DID, you need to initialize the <code>Morpheus</code> plugin from the SDK, which enabled the previously created vault to handle your DIDs.
 This is done by the <code>Crypto.MorpheusPlugin.rewind()</code> function.

+            To interact with the plugin you call a get function, which returns the interface to the plugin.
+The plugin consists of a public part (`pub`) that can be accessed without the password.
+The private part (`priv`)requires the unlock password explicitely.
         </p>
     </div>
     <div class="col-6">